-41% of applications are duplicates, representing families who have applied to two or more waiting lists.
-There are 53,429 unduplicated families on HACSB's waiting lists.
+21% of applications are duplicates, representing families who have applied to two or more waiting lists.
+There are 47,972 unduplicated families on HACSB's waiting lists.

 WAITING LIST NAME DESCRIPTION OF PLANNED CHANGES TO WAITING LIST Rental Assistance Demonstration Sites - PBV Possible review and update of all RAD waiting list for active and interested applicants.
-Housing Choice Voucher - Tenant-Based The waiting list may be opened at the end of the fiscal year 2022.
-Major leasing for Tenant- Based Voucher and Mainstream programs during fiscal years 2021 and 2022 may deplete the existing waiting list.
+Housing Choice Voucher - Tenant-Based The waiting list was open for 24 days in FY 2022.
+Major leasing for Tenant-Based Voucher and Mainstream programs during FY 2022 and continuing to FY 2023 is expected to deplete the 2022 existing waiting list.